togethercomputer/slurm-operator/docs/usage/workload-isolation.md

 ## Overview

 When running Slinky in certain environments, it may be necessary to isolate the nodes running Slurm NodeSets from other Kubernetes workloads.

+By default, Slurm-operator does not taint nodes on which NodeSet pods are running.
+This can be configured by setting `taintKubeNodes` to `true` for specific NodeSets in the Slurm Helm chart, or by deploying a NodeSet CR with `TaintKubeNodes: true`.
+This option causes `nodeset.slinky.slurm.net/worker=:NoExecute` taints to be applied to any node on which a NodeSet slurmd replica is scheduled.
+Any pods that do not have a toleration matching this taint will be evicted by the Kubernetes controllers.

-Typically, this should only be necessary for the slurmd NodeSets.
-This document provides an example of how this can be done using [taints and tolerations].
+This document provides an example of how this can be done manually using [taints and tolerations], to demonstrate what Slurm-operator does for NodeSet pods automatically when `taintKubeNodes` is set.

 ## Pre-requisites